 Which action may be right for you depends on the unique circumstances of your case.
 There are many pros and cons to consider, and while your time to take action is limited by law, you and your Fort Lauderdale appeals lawyer should carefully consider all of your options before moving forward.

-Get the Legal Attention You Deserve From An Experienced Criminal Appellante Attorney
+Get the Legal Attention You Deserve From an Experienced Fort Lauderdale Post-Conviction Attorney